erikenbody/markdown-cv/index.md

 Community Symposium and Awareness, Garuahi, Porotona, and Obo, PNG: Annual presentations with the goal of raising awareness about the environment, sustainable practices, and status updates on field research focal communities.

 `2014-17`
 Research scientist training, Garuahi, Porotona, and Obo, PNG: Co-trained six local biologists in the techniques necessary to conduct field research.
-These individuals have become community leaders for environment outreach and work together to spread environmental awareness throughout the region
+These individuals have become community leaders for environment outreach and work together to spread environmental awareness throughout the region.
+Watch a video about our work here: https://youtu.be/aFrmmB0-CbY

 `2014`
 Garuahi Primary School Guest Teacher, Milne Bay Province, Papua New Guinea: Guest speaker at local primary school to teach fundamentals of ecology and field biology